boniu86/Disaster_Response_Pipeline/README.md

 2. Once your app is running `python run.py` , if not running, do this `cd app`  then `python run.py`.
 Then open another terminal and type `env|grep WORK`  this will give you the spaceid it will start with view*** and some characters after that Now open your browser window and type https://viewa7a4999b-3001.udacity-student-workspaces.com, replace the whole viewa7a4999b with your space id you got.
+In this case, spaceid I got is view6914b2f4.
 Press enter and the app should now run for you